 They have an immature response to interpersonal problems and interactions (e.g., blame-shifting, deception, rage).
 They are incapable of genuinely believing they are at fault for the relationship problems.

 • Secrets – “What you don’t know won’t hurt you.”

 They tell lies and keep secrets.
 They are very deceptive and manipulative, tending to withhold information that should never be concealed, reflecting poor morality and a disinterest in connection within the partnership (e.g., secret children, a current marriage or mate, an identity that is not true).
 They lie, often by omission.
 However, there may also be pure confabulations that are placed as bait to test their new partner’s empathy and compassion levels (e.g., “I had cancer, but fought hard … I’m a survivor.”)

 Their superficial interactions are often stellar and far exceed their capacity for deep relationships. (e.g., They will treat a stranger better than their spouse if it makes them look powerful, a source of envy, or like the ‘good guy’).

 • Extremely Hypersensitive (toward self) | Extremely Insensitive (toward others)

-• Playing victim.
-Poor me
+• Playing the victim.
+“Poor me”

-• Treads boundaries | Diminishes the true authority or power of others.
+• Treads boundaries | Diminishes the actual authority, power, or autonomy of others.

 • Poor Morals.